 The structure and content of the paper are as follows.
-Section 2 introduces the basic definitions and the notations of resource flow network generated from the resource allocation of the baseline schedule, and describes the optimization model of resource allocation.
-Section 3 offers a literature review on the existing resource allocation algorithms.
-Section 4 elaborates the heuristic method of resource allocation proposed in this paper, including resource allocation principle, allocation process, allocation strategy, and algorithm pseudocode.
-Section 5 presents computational analysis and comparison between the resource allocation algorithm proposed in this paper and the algorithms developed before to verify the performance of our algorithm and discuss the computational results.
-Section 6 performs the case analysis applying the algorithm proposed in this paper.
-And the final section presents the conclusions and shortcomings of the algorithm, along with the discussion on further research.
+Section 2 introduces the basic definitions and notation of the resource flow network generated from the resource allocation of the baseline schedule and describes the optimised resource allocation model.
+Section 3 presents a literature review on the existing resource allocation algorithms.
+Section 4 elaborates on the proposed heuristic method of resource allocation, including resource allocation principles, allocation processes, allocation strategies, and algorithm pseudocode.
+Section 5 presents the computational analysis and comparison between the resource allocation algorithm proposed in this paper and the previously developed algorithms to verify the performance of the proposed algorithm and discuss the computational results.
+Section 6 analyses the case by applying the proposed algorithm.
+The final section presents the conclusions and limitations of the algorithm, along with a discussion on further research.

-2. Problem description
+2. Problem Description

-In a schedule, an activity will allocate (or pass on) used resource to another activity.
-The resource between this pair of activities can be regarded as a resource flow.
-The resources can be transferred between different pairs of activities, as a result, the generated resource flow networks will also be different, which will reduce the robustness of the schedule to varying degrees.
+In a schedule, an activity allocates (or passes on) a used resource to another activity.
+The resource movement between this pair of activities can be regarded as a resource flow.
+The resources can be transferred between different pairs of activities; thus, the generated resource flow networks are also different, reducing the schedule robustness to varying degrees.

-A resource flow network generated from resource allocation can be defined as a temporal graph that has resource flows between activity and activity in the baseline schedule.
-Thereinto, is the set of arcs except for the arcs in the network.
-Supposing the number of activities in the baseline schedule is , the sequence number of activities is sorted from 0 to , the duration of activity is .
-The resource flow network has the same number of nodes with the baseline schedule network.
-In the network, the flow of the type resource that transferred to arcs A and arcs is presented as, .
-Assuming the resource outflows of the dummy start activity 0 equal to the resource inflows of the dummy finish activity , both flows equal to the resource availability , i.e. .
-Besides the dummy start activity 0 and the dummy finish activity n, resource inflows of each activity must equal to its resource outflows, and equal to its resource requirement .
-The constraint of the resource flow network is, .
-Once the constraint is fulfilled, the network can be regarded as a feasible resource flow network.
+A resource flow network generated from resource allocation can be defined as a temporal graph with resource flows between activities and in the baseline schedule.
+Moreover, is the set of arcs except for arcs in the network.
+Supposing the number of activities in the baseline schedule is , the sequence number of activities is sorted from 0 to , and the duration of activity is .
+The resource flow network has the same number of nodes as the baseline schedule network.
+In the network, the flow of the type resources that transfer to arcs A and is presented as, .
+Assuming the resource outflows of the dummy start activity 0 equal the resource inflows of the dummy finish activity , both flows are equal to the resource availability , (i.e., ).
+Besides the dummy start activity 0 and dummy finish activity n, the resource inflows of each activity must equal the resource outflows and resource requirements .
+The constraints of the resource flow network are , .
+Once the constraints are fulfilled, the network can be regarded as a feasible resource flow network.

-In the project scheduling analysis, it is necessary to optimize the resource allocation between activity pairs in order to minimize the impact of additional resource constraints on the robustness.
-We can establish the following optimization models.
+In the project scheduling analysis, the resource allocation must be optimised between activity pairs to minimise the influence of additional resource constraints on the robustness.
+We can establish the following optimisation models:

 (1)